Kalschatzi/learning_platform/content/module2/3-http.md

 To understand headers in detail, visit [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers).
 This `Mozilla` website is a great reference for HTTP standards and deep diving into the protocol.

-Because HTTP is based on TCP, TCP headrs will also be sent but are not to be confused with HTTP Headers, these aren't present in TCP.
+Because HTTP is based on TCP, TCP headers are also sent, but they should not to be confused with HTTP Headers which aren't present in TCP.

 Which is why you can only route with IP using a TCP Load Balancer and can't route based on hostname, because Host is an HTTP header.

 ## Body - Optional